-- The State Department of Social Services should work together with the Department of Developmental Services and the Department of Justice to uniformly collect, disseminate and utilize data regarding the abuse of children served by these entities providing services to children in the State of California. - The State Departments that have responsibility for children with disabilities who may become victims of abuse should work together in an Inter-Departmental collaboration to assure data collection.
+• The State Department of Social Services should work with the Department of Developmental Services and the Department of Justice to collect and utilize data regarding the abuse of children served by these entities providing services to children in the State of California.

+•The State Departments that have responsibility for children with disabilities who may become victims of abuse should work together in an Inter-Departmental collaboration to assure data collection.
 A mechanism for such a collaboration was identified and begun in October 1997 at the Statewide Think Tank on Abuse and Disability in Los Angeles, attended by these agencies.
-This mechanism is an ACTION PLAN, that identifies immediate needs and how to address them.
-This will be operated under a grant from OCJP and the Children's Justice Act to SPECTRUM Institute.